Digital Media Cinema Production (DCPR)

 Prerequisite(s): DCPR 1010

-Immerses participants in the theory and practice of effective storytelling through digital media.
-Features films and Daniel Methodology analysis as a foundation, then branches into applying Daniel Methodology to other media, including television series, documentaries, animation, gaming, interactive design and virtual reality.
-Prepares students for the rigorous requirements of the digital media industry in key creative professional roles, including writing, directing, producing and editing.
+Immerses participants in the theory and practice of effective cinematic storytelling.
+Explores the variety of methods that filmmakers use to emotionally engage an audience.
+Prepares students for the rigorous requirements of the filmed content creation industry in key creative roles, including writing, directing, producing, editing, and cinematography.
 Lab access fee of $45 applies.

 Corequisite(s): DCPR 2410L